Big Ben (Heard Island): Volcanic activity

 Big Ben formed about one million years ago.
 Volcanic activity at the cone has been known since 1881.
 An eruption occurred in 1993.
 Satellite images detected eruptions during 2000.
 On 2 February 2016, observations from Atlas Cove, 15 km northwest of Mawson Peak, showed plumes up to 1 km high over the volcano.
 Satellite images showed hotspots at various times from 2003 to 2008, and during September 2012.
 A further eruption was reported on 2 February 2016, and was recorded by scientists who happened to be in the area on an expedition.
 Big Ben does not endanger humans because Heard Island is uninhabited.

-Sentinel-2 satellite imagery suggests another eruption has occurred in May 2023.
+Sentinel-2 satellite imagery suggests another eruption occurred in May 2023.

 Sentinel-2 image of Heard Island showing volcanic activity.
-Note that this is not a true color image, thermal activity has been highlighted using short wave infrared channels.
+This is not a true color image; thermal activity has been highlighted using short-wave infrared channels.

-Big Ben is in a remote location, and without regular observation it is possible that eruptions have occurred at other times.
+Big Ben is in a remote location, and without regular observation, it is possible that eruptions have occurred at other times.